James Stacy Coles / Littlefield Summer Research Fellowships in Chemistry and Biochemistry

 The fellows are expected to participate in a program of summer research.
 The College makes housing available beginning just after commencement continuing through the summer.
 The program will provide each fellow with a $400/week stipend and money for research supplies.
 The summer program begins in early June.
 Exact scheduling can depend upon your own availability and that of your advisor.
 The first week will include safety training, and each participant will present their research at one of our weekly lunchtime seminars towards the end of the summer.

 The Fellowships are open to any Bowdoin Student with a preference given to current or prospective Chemistry and Biochemistry majors.
 We encourage all interested to talk with several of the faculty members listed above so that you might have a clear sense of the wide array of the projects available to you.
-To apply for a position, please email Professor Gorske (email@example.com) of your intent to apply by February 10, 2015, and then complete and return the application below and return it to Professor Stemmler by noon, February 25, 2014.
+To apply for a position, please email Professor Gorske (email@example.com) of your intent to apply by February 10, 2015, and then complete and return the application below to Professor Gorske by noon, February 24, 2015.